emilyhunt/MWGaia-DN-machine-learning-course/README.md

 The dependencies needed for these notebooks are in `requirements.txt`.
 It is **strongly recommended** that you use a fresh virtual environment (or open each one on a cloud service like [Google Colab](https://colab.research.google.com/).)

-After creating a virtual environment with the tool of your choice, you can install them locally with pip via:
+After creating a virtual environment with the tool of your choice (e.g. with [venv](https://stackoverflow.com/questions/43069780/how-to-create-virtual-env-with-python3)), you can install them locally with pip via:

 ```pip install -r requirements.txt```